mantis3de/CrawlerKit-docs/docs/editors/spell-editor.md

 ## Overview

 The Spell Editor is the tool you use to build the entire magic system for your dungeon crawler — runes, spell recipes, effects, VFX and the runtime wiring that connects them all to your scene.
-You open it from Unity's top menu under **CrawlerKit → Spell Editor**.
+You open it from Unity's top menu under **Window → CrawlerKit → Spell Editor**.

 The window is laid out in three columns: a **Rune Palette** on the left, a **Spell List** in the centre, and the full **Spell Editor** on the right.
 In one sentence: you define runes, compose them into recipes, attach an effect, and the editor wires everything to your scene automatically.